British Citizens and EU Member State Immigration Policy

 Once the UK leaves the EU, the AFMP will cease to apply between Switzerland and the UK.

-However, in December 2018, the Swiss Federal Counsel approved a draft bilateral agreement with the UK, on the condition that the existing rights of Swiss and British nationals already residing in each other’s countries will be guaranteed when the UK leaves the EU.
+Since December 2018, the Swiss Federal Counsel has approved draft bilateral agreements with the UK, on the condition that the existing rights of Swiss and British nationals already residing in each other’s countries will be guaranteed when the UK leaves the EU.

 In case of an orderly Brexit, the bilateral agreement will remain in force until 31 December 2020 to allow time for further agreements to be reached.

 In the event of a “no deal” Brexit, the bilateral agreement will provisionally still apply from the date the UK leaves the EU.

 Under the bilateral agreement, the residence rights that British citizens acquired under the AFMP (i.e. up until Brexit) will be protected and will be valid indefinitely.